SiliconLabs/zigbee_applications/zigbee_door_lock_tutorial/README.md

 #### Printing

-* EmberMinimalPrintf: Allows us to use debug printing to console in our application.
+* Ember Minimal Printf: Allows us to use debug printing to console in our application.

 #### RAIL